rweather/interprogram/README.md

 * 1959: COBOL
 * 1960: <b>INTERPROGRAM</b>
 * 1960: Lisp
+* 1960: ALGOL-60
 * 1963: BASIC

 INTERPROGRAM was inspired a little by Fortran, which was becoming popular in the scientific community at the time.
 INTERPROGRAM can be viewed as the parts of Fortran that were able to fit on the memory-limited CSIRAC.

-Crucially, INTERPROGRAM was invented three years before BASIC and has a "beginner's language" feel to it.
+Crucially, INTERPROGRAM has a "beginner's language" feel to it, but was invented three years before BASIC.
 The use of "English language" constructs makes INTERPROGRAM very easy to learn.

 ## Is it really "Programming in English"?